International Student Enrollment

 After your arrival, CBP will electronically issue you an Arrival-Departure Record (CBP Form I-94), which you can access and download at https://i94.cbp.dhs.gov/I94/#/home.
 We recommend you check your I-94 after each arrival into the U.S. to confirm the information is correct.
 The I-94 record should correctly display your name as it appears in your passport, the type of student visa you used to enter (F-1 or J-1), and list "D/S" in the 'Admit Until Date' field.
 If your I-94 record has any errors, please contact ISA immediately so we can guide you on how to get it corrected.
 Please note the immigration inspector may not stamp the date of your arrival in your passport, as the practice of physical stamping is being phased out and replaced by the electronically issued Form I-94.

-If you encounter any problems while you are being inspected by Immigration, please contact International Student Affairs at +1-516-463-6796 on Monday - Friday from 9 am - 5 pm.
+If you encounter any problems while you are being inspected by Immigration, please contact International Student Enrollment at +1-516-463-6796 on Monday - Friday from 9 am - 5 pm.
 Outside of these hours, please contact Public Safety at +1-516-463-6606.
 Your Form I-20 or DS-2019, visa and passport are all critical immigration documents, and it is your responsibility to keep them in a safe place.

 Helpful Hints